GeniusAtCloud/WorkersAssigment/README.md

 **Fetch Country Flag**
 This function attempts to fetch a country's flag image based on the provided country code and returns the image.
 If the flag is not found or an error occurs, appropriate error messages are returned.

+**Security Headers**
+The worker adds the following security headers to the responses:

+* X-XSS-Protection: 1; mode=block
+* X-Content-Type-Options: nosniff
+* X-Frame-Options: DENY
+* Referrer-Policy: unsafe-url
+* Feature-Policy: none

+**Error Handling**
+If an error occurs while serving a request, the worker attempts to serve a custom 404 page.
+If that also fails, it returns a 500 response with the error message.

 ```bash
 import { getAssetFromKV, mapRequestToAsset } from "@cloudflare/kv-asset-handler";